Time for a fresh start! Yay, right? Er, wait…it’s not January. Is it? Did we enter an alternate universe?

 I’m a constant learner and believe that books are the gateway to transforming your life.
-If you’re looking for a fresh start, try reading a book about using your time better, or how to transform a certain area of your life.
+If you’re looking for a fresh start, try reading a book about using your time better or how to transform a certain area of your life.

-Here’s a few of my fave transformation self-help books:
+Here are a few of my fave transformation self-help books:

 5. Dream a little.

 Do you remember the last time you dreamed a little?
-It’s easy to forget your dreams when you’re juggling career, family, money, home, and your sanity.
+It’s easy to forget your dreams when you’re juggling a career, family, money, home, and your sanity.
 But taking time to dream is a valuable exercise to improve your outlook.